opengisch/oqtopus/docs/docs/adding_modules.md

 ## Module structure

-Oqtopus assumes a certain structure of the module/repository.
+oQtopus assumes a certain structure of the module/repository.

 ### Datamodel